codeyumm/Vanilla-JS-To-do-list/README.md

 ## Future improvments

 - Edit functionality
-- Seprate display for completed task and not completed task.
+- Separate display for completed task and not completed task.

 ## Contribution